Penn Law Students for Reproductive Justice

-Since January 2005, the Reproductive Rights Law Project (RRLP) collaborates with the Women’s Law Project, the Public Defender’s Office, Planned Parenthood, and the Philadelphia Women’s Center to ensure access to safe, comprehensive, and affordable reproductive healthcare and to advocate for reproductive rights.
-RRLP currently provides direct legal service to clients in the form of judicial bypass counseling and clinical escorting and performs legal and policy research.
+Penn Law Students for Reproductive Justice trains and mobilizes law students to foster legal expertise and support for the realization of reproductive justice.
+Since January 2005, Penn LSRJ has collaborated with the Women’s Law Project, the Public Defender’s Office, Planned Parenthood, and the Philadelphia Women’s Center to ensure access to safe, comprehensive, and affordable reproductive healthcare and to advocate for reproductive rights.
+Penn LSRJ currently provides direct legal service to clients in the form of judicial bypass counseling and clinical escorting and performs legal and policy research.

-This past year, RRLP has done some very exciting research for the Women’s Law Project.
+This past year, Penn LSRJ has done some very exciting research for the Women’s Law Project.
 Our members have produced substantive confidential legal memos for use by WLP lawyers regarding new state legislation and advocacy efforts.
-RRLP volunteers have been able to sharpen their research and writing skills on cutting edge legal topics in the areas of privacy, constitutional, medical malpractice, administrative, and health law.
+Penn LSRJ volunteers have been able to sharpen their research and writing skills on cutting edge legal topics in the areas of privacy, constitutional, medical malpractice, administrative, and health law.

 Penn LSRJ continues its effort to assist local health clinics by training volunteers to escort clients to and from the clinics to shield them from protestors.
 Beyond providing this assistance to clients, our volunteers also report Freedom of Access to Clinic Entrances Act violations to the clinic liaison or police officer on staff.